Medicare in Georgia

 You can sign up for a PDP or MAPD (or change to a different one) during the annual enrollment period that runs from October 15 to December 7 each year, with the new coverage effective January 1 of the coming year.

-Overall Medicare Part D enrollment — including stand-alone prescription drug plans and Medicare Advantage plans with integrated Medicare Part D prescription drug coverage — has been steadily increasing in Georgia91 as overall Medicare coverage enrollment has grown.
+Overall Medicare Part D enrollment — including stand-alone prescription drug plans and Medicare Advantage plans with integrated Medicare Part D prescription drug coverage — has been steadily increasing in Georgia1718 as overall Medicare coverage enrollment has grown.
 But enrollment in stand-alone Medicare Part D plans has been decreasing in Georgia, because Medicare Advantage enrollment growth has outpaced Original Medicare enrollment growth.

-As of March 2023, there were 509,162 Georgia residents with stand-alone Medicare Part D plans.1 That was down from more than 627,566 in March 2018.9 But during the same period, enrollment in Medicare Advantage plans with integrated Part D coverage had grown from about 620,828 people9 to more than 993,002 people.1
+As of July 2024, there were 524,870 Georgia residents with stand-alone Medicare Part D plans.1 That was down from more than 627,566 in March 2018.17 But during the same period, enrollment in Medicare Advantage plans with integrated Part D coverage had grown from about 620,828 people17 to more than 1,022,907 people.1

 How does Medicaid provide financial assistance to Medicare beneficiaries in Georgia?